House Party 2

-House Party 2 is a 1991 American comedy film and the second installment of the House Party film series.
+House Party 2 is a 1991 American comedy film and the second in the House Party film series.
 Kid 'n Play, Full Force, Tisha Campbell, and Martin Lawrence reprise their roles from the first film, with Iman, Queen Latifah, and Georg Stanford Brown joining the cast.
 There are guest appearances by Tony!
 Toni!
 Toné! and Ralph Tresvant.
 It was directed by Doug McHenry and George Jackson, and written by Daryl G. Nickens and Rusty Cundieff.

-In contrast to the original, House Party 2 places less focus on the party aspect of the plot and more on the characters' personal lives, from dating to education and career ambitions.
-The titular festivities, this time around, is a college pajama party instead of a high school house party.
+In contrast to the original, the film places less focus on the party aspect of the plot and more on the characters' personal lives, from dating to education and career ambitions.
+The party this time is a college pajama party rather than a high school house party.

-The film is dedicated to the memory of Robin Harris, who played Pop in the first film and died nine days after the first film's release.
+House Party 2 was released in the United States on October 23, 1991, and grossed $19 million on a budget of $5 million.
+A further sequel, House Party 3, was released in 1994.

 Plot

 After high school graduation and his father's death, Kid, with scholarship money provided by the congregation of his church, goes off to college with his girlfriend, Sidney.
-Play, now driving a 'ForPlay' Ford Mustang instead of his beat up old wagon, meets Sheila Landreaux and her associate Rick.
+Play, now driving a 'Foxbody' Ford Mustang instead of his beat up old wagon, meets Sheila Landreaux and her associate Rick.
 Really a con artist, Sheila convinces Play she is a record executive who would like to sign him and Kid, he just has to put some money down first for a studio session.

 Lured by dreams of stardom, Play signs over Kid's college scholarship check.
 Unaware of this, Kid starts school and meets his roommate Jamal Johnson, a white kid obsessed with all things Black.
 Kid eventually finds out what Play did and fights him.
 Unable to pay his tuition and enrollment fees, Kid tries to reason with the dean but is only given a week to gather the money he needs.
 The dean's assistant, Miles, helps Kid with an extension and a job in the dining hall, working for Mr. Lee, a man who runs the hall like a military officer.

 Kid struggles having to work to pay for school as well as writing a paper for the demanding Professor Sinclair.
 To top it off, Kid is hunted by his high school bullies, Stab, Zilla, and Pee Wee, who take jobs as campus security.
 Finding his groove on campus, Kid's perseverance pays off, and he gains the trust of his boss & professor.
 Meanwhile, Play is unable to get the money back from the con artists in time to pay for Kid's tuition.
 Plus, Sidney breaks up with Kid and starts dating Miles, who only helped Kid in order to take his money and get close to Sidney.